 Search Engine Optimization (SEO) is the process of optimizing your website with content that will make it relevant to appear in the results when someone searches for a particular product or service.
 SEO has advanced to the point where Google will try to predict what you are looking for based on the information they have about you.
 Before you get all freaked out, most of this data is anonymous.

-There are plenty of theories on how Google places websites in their search results page.
-If asked, Google is not going to tell you exactly how they do it, but they do give you guidelines to follow.
+There are plenty of theories on how Google places websites on their search results page.
+If asked, Google will not tell you exactly how they do it, but they do give you guidelines to follow.
 SEO companies and experts have experimented with different techniques to see if they can gain some insights, but, at least in my opinion, it’s just a guessing game.
 There are some standard practices that you can follow on your own, particularly in the overall structure of the site.
-One thing that I can tell you for sure if you are not getting any traffic to your website, it would be hard to appear at the top of the search pages.
+I can tell you for sure if you are not getting any traffic to your website, it would be hard to appear at the top of the search pages.
 We’ll get into traffic driving platforms later.

 The way Google AdWords works is an auction for the top spot on the page.
 You bid against others, the winner takes the top spot, and the rest of the field is placed based on their bid amounts.
 You set a maximum bid amount and a daily budget.
 As competition increases, the price per bid to be at the top and steadily increase.

 To place an ad, you choose the search terms in which your ad will appear, and Google will recommend how much you should bid.
 You don’t have to bid that much.
 In some cases, you won’t need that much for the first position.
 You only get charged once someone clicks on the ad.
 Depending on how often a term appears in a search determines how expensive the bid needs to be.
 One or two-word searches tend to be higher in price than longer phrases.
 There is a boatload of strategies on how to maximize your return on your investment.
-For our purposes, I just wanted to give you an overview of its pluses and minuses and how it works.
+I just wanted to give you an overview of its pluses and minuses and how it works for our purposes.

 SEO and AdWords are great tools to get in front of your audience if your target audience is searching for you or your product.
 What if they have no idea your product exists?
 You have to get in front of your audience in other ways.
 Enter social media ads.